PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ## Creating our A/B test

 Our A/B test will compare these two pages to see which drives more button clicks.
-To do this, we go to the [experiment tab](https://app.posthog.com/experiments) (our name for A/B tests) in PostHog and click "New experiment."
+To do this, we go to the [experiment tab](https://app.posthog.com/experiments) (what we call A/B tests in PostHog) in PostHog and click "New experiment."
 Name your experiment and feature flag key (like `main-redirect`), set your experiment goal to `main_button_clicked`, and click "Save as draft."

 ![A/B test set up](../images/tutorials/redirect-testing/test.png)

-Because we are working locally, you can click "Launch" immediately.
+Because we are working locally, you can launch the experiment immediately.

 ## Setting up the redirect test middleware

 Next.js enables you to run [middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware) that intercepts and modifies requests for your app.
-We use it for our redirect test.
+We use it to redirect a user to the `control` or `test` page based on their assigned variant.

 To start, create a `middleware.js` file in the base `redirect-test` directory.
 We want it to run on both the `/test` and `/control` paths, so we add them to the matcher config.
 For now, we have the `/test` path redirect to `/control` as a placeholder.